-LTM believes that education and awareness is the key to stopping this epidemic that has tragically taken the lives of so many young people.
-Prevention programs, designed to address risk-factors, improve drug resistance skills, and reinforcement of anti-drug attitudes are important to helping raise awareness of the danger of opioids and drugs.
+Prevention programs, designed to address risk-factors, stigmas, and reinforce anti-drug attitudes are important to helping raise awareness of the dangers of drugs.

 - "The addict speaking about his insecurities and how it led to drugs really influenced me.
 I personally struggle from the need to feel accepted and cool to others.
 So knowing I am not alone is a relief."